 Plaintiffs also allege that RCC is individually liable for its alleged failure to manufacture and require end users to install a PTG lockout fix.
 In support Plaintiffs argue that 14 C.F.R. § 21.3, which defines the responsibilities of a type-certificate holder, creates a duty to warn of potential product dangers.
-66 Thus Plaintiffs argue RRC, as type-certificate holder for the Allison 250-C30P model turbine engine, had a duty to warn of known dangers.
-Further, Plaintiffs present a collection of service difficulty reports ("SDRs") as evidence that RRC knew or should have known the
+Thus Plaintiffs argue RRC, as type-certificate

-65 See generally Complaint at Count V.
+69 See generally Complaint at Count V.